Timeless (Goldie album)

 Timeless is the debut studio album by British electronic musician Goldie.
-It was released on 31 July 1995 and is universally regarded as a groundbreaking release in the history of drum and bass music.
-The album blended the complex, chopped and layered breakbeats and deep basslines of jungle and drum and bass with expansive, symphonic strings and atmospherics, and female vocals.
+It was released on 7 August 1995 through FFRR Records.
+The album is widely regarded as a groundbreaking release in the history of drum and bass music.

 History

 Goldie was joined in the studio by engineer/producer Rob Playford (founder of the Moving Shadow label), who did most of the programming and production, with Goldie generating the musical ideas, rhythms and arrangements.
-Additional engineering and production came from Dego and Marc Mac of 4hero.
-Diane Charlemagne contributed the bulk of the vocals.
-Its title track includes what has become the most recognisable and crossover hit from the album, "Inner City Life".
+Additional engineering and production came from Dillinja, and Dego and Marc Mac of 4hero.
+Diane Charlemagne and Lorna Harris contributed the bulk of the vocals.
+The title track of Timeless includes what has become the most recognisable and crossover hit from the album, "Inner City Life".
 Tracks such as "Angel", "You & Me" and "Kemistry" (dedicated to DJ Kemistry) appeared in remastered form from their original 1992/93 versions.

 Released on Pete Tong's FFRR label, the album reached no. 7 on the UK Albums Chart.
 Timeless was simultaneously released as a double album and single album.
 The single album removed four tracks and featured the original mix of "Sensual".
 The US release of the double album appended two bonus remixes.

 Reception

-It is listed as one of the best albums of all time in the book 1001 Albums You Must Hear Before You Die.
+Timeless is listed as one of the 1001 Albums You Must Hear Before You Die.